Oops! Sorry!!

 • Confidentiality: The employer does not review the answers.
 The PLHCP receives the questionnaire directly.

-• Frequency: A medical evaluation is required before initial fit testing/use; if the employee reports symptoms (shortness of breath, dizziness); if a supervisor or PLHCP recommends re-evaluation.
+• Frequency: Required before initial fit testing/use; if employee reports symptoms; if supervisor or PLHCP recommends re-evaluation.

 5. Fit Testing (Annual & Clean-Shaven Policy)